Embodied psychotherapy in

 I also offer postural integration (PI).
 This is a creative, hands-on way of working with the breath, body and mind structured around a series of sessions.
 It can look a bit like a cross between massage and psychotherapy: hands-on bodywork combined with talking, processing and integrating the sensations, emotions, images and memories and movements that emerge in the present moment.

-Initial sessions work with the more superficial layers of our muscular system including the fascia - the interconnecting web of tissue that holds us together.
+Initial sessions work with the more superficial layers of our muscular system including the fascia - the interconnecting web of tissue that holds our bodies together.
 Later sessions can go deeper into the muscles and structure of the bodymind, connecting and loosening learned patterns of holding that may have been in place for a long time.
 The work can be gentle, intense, cathartic, and even enjoyable.